hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-2.markdown

 Exciting.
 Always something to do.
 But too low water levels and getting too much.
 A great river to paddle especially if more water.
 Never boating and nor changed much by men.
 At least not that visible.

-## The flood and remainings
-The damaged bridges, the castle, part of the road, the caravan park - on the way it looked like on the grensmaas.
-Lots of rubbish.
-On the way back, story from the guy, contamination with kerosine, the stationary trailer destroyed against the bridge.
-Furniture, contorted bikes, bedding, clothes, a small Scottish St. Andrew's flag, hanging on a tree.
-Trees.
-Lots of firewood.
-But also a few strainers.
-Passing by one of the sides, high undercut shore, fallen trees and the sound of slipping and falling rocks.
-Some trees overhanging and will follow soon.

-The water contaminated.
-And lots of sharp / metal objects in the water.
-Seen some signs or parts of metal sidings with jarred edges on the bottom, or sometimes pressed against the rocks.
-Paddle, be careful and don't think too much - self fulfilling prophecy.

-## Tea Time in Ballater
-In Ballater stepped out after the bridge to get some food.
-The one with the trailer - and went to Dreeside garage.
-Got tea and chocolate.
-Asked if there was anywhere to eat.
-Well, the town centre had all been flooded.
-Were they too?
-Yes.
-They got the water, but from the village, not directly from the river.
-When did it happen?
-On the 30th of December.
-Merry Christmas and a happy new year. in a way yes, he smiled bitterly.
-Got back.

-Had tea with Patrick and then asked a passerby of there was a shop.
-We saw it, but I was not sure if it was open.
-Yes, behind the church.
-Just follow the main road.
-On the way, the shops closed.
-The Royal appointment for this or for that.
-Closed, the floor boards ripped off, heaters and fens staring there to dry the aftermath of the flood.
-For more than 100 years not like that.
-People have already forgotten that it can be like that.
-And they got careless.
-But the nature reminds us of its might from time to time.

-## Getting food in Ballater
-Wales to the shop warring my dry suit.
-Strange, but comfortable.
-I was not there to impress people, but to get the food.
-No one asked me any questions, I didn't give any one any explanations.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815608426/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1507/25815608426_e63297c5c8_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25841652095/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1650/25841652095_5b227f9e94_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>